- Search The Registry

 - My Account

 *Beyoncé Giselle Knowles-Carter Knowles was born on this date in 1981.
-She is a Black singer and songwriter.
+She is a Black singer, songwriter, and Fashion Design businesswoman.

 Beyonce Giselle Knowles is from Houston, Texas, the daughter of Celestine "Tina" Knowles (née Beyonce), a hairdresser and salon owner, and Mathew Knowles, a Xerox sales manager.
 Beyoncé's name is a tribute to her mother's maiden name.
 Her younger sister Solange Knowles is also a singer and a former backup dancer for Destiny's Child.
 Solange and Beyoncé are the first sisters to have both had No. 1 album.
 Mathew is African American, and Tina is Louisiana Creole, with distant Jewish, Spanish, Chinese, and Indonesian ancestry.

 Beyoncé was raised Catholic and attended St. Mary's Montessori School in Houston, where she took dance classes.
 Her singing talent was discovered when her dance instructor began humming a song and she finished it, able to hit the high-pitched notes.
 Beyoncé's interest in music and performing continued after winning a school talent show at age seven, singing John Lennon's "Imagine."
 In the fall of 1990, Beyoncé enrolled in Parker Elementary School, a music magnet school in Houston, where she would perform with the school's choir.
 She also attended the High School for the Performing and Visual Arts and later Alief Elsik High School.
 Beyoncé was also a choir member at St. John's United Methodist Church as a soloist for two years.

 When Beyoncé was eight, she and childhood friend Kelly Rowland met LaTavia Roberson at an audition.
 They were placed into a group called Girl's Tyme with three other girls and rapped and danced on the talent show circuit in Houston.
 After seeing the group, R&B producer Arne Frager brought them to his Northern California studio and placed them in Star Search on national TV.
 Girl's Tyme failed to win.
 In 1995 Beyoncé's father resigned from his job to manage the group.